EndPointCorp/end-point-blog/2023/05/cesium-labels.md

 We have released this code [on our GitHub](https://github.com/EndPointCorp/tiled-city-labels) under the Apache license for everyone to use.

-To get this up and running on your local system, start with a git clone:
+To get this up and running on your local system, start with a Git clone:

 ```bash
 git clone https://github.com/EndPointCorp/tiled-city-labels.git